 Folder Content CALIB/ Contains the calibration database used by the OSIRIS calibration pipeline software OsiCalliope [RD2] to generate the calibrated data.
 DOCUMENT/EAICD Contains the 'Rosetta-OSIRIS to Planetary Science Archive Interface Control Document' (EAICD, [RD5]), a detailed description of the dataset provided and its structure.
 DOCUMENT/SIS Contains the Software Interface Specification for OSIRIS Science Products (SIS, [RD1]).
 This contains a description of the OSIRIS data format and a definition of all keywords used.
-DOCUMENT/CALIB Contains one document that describes the calibration process performed by OsiCalliope (OSIRIS_CAL_PIPELINE_V <version>.PDF, [RD2]) and several documents that describe the calibration database used by OsiCalliope to create calibrated data products.</version> DOCUMENT/ SCIENCE_USER_GUIDE Contains this document.
+DOCUMENT/CALIB Contains one document that describes the calibration process performed by OsiCalliope (OSIRIS CAL PIPELINE V <version>.PDF, [RD2]) and several</version> documents that describe the calibration database used by OsiCalliope to create calibrated data products.
+Also contains the description of the filter curves that should be taken into account especially when working on the gas environment of the comet.
+DOCUMENT/ SCIENCE_USER_GUIDE Contains this document.
 DOCUMENT/ OSIRIS_SSR Contains the Keller et al. (2007) paper describing the OSIRIS cameras in detail.
 EXTRAS/SOFTWARE Contains an IDL (Interactive Data Language) software library for reading and manipulating PDS images.
 CATALOG/ Contains the catalogue files required by the PDS standard.